To provide you with the best experience, cookies are used on this site. Learn more

 Coll Pottery Craft Centre is a working craft centre, located in the former Coll Pottery buildings at Coll..
 We are just 6 miles outside of Stornoway on the road to Tolsta.

-We also offer half day, full day and evening classes and workshops in glass or ceramics, please contact us or see our website for details or to book.
+We also offer half day, full day and evening classes and workshops in glass or ceramics, tuition is available at all levels from beginner upwards, however we cannot accept children.
+Please contact us or see our website for details or to book.
 Individual tuition also available, by arrangement.
 These activities are great as something different or to fill a rainy day.

 Our current residents are: